Phala-Network/growth-program/README.md

 ## Ambassador Responsibilities:

-1. The Basics:
-      - Proactively understand Phala product, Phala branding & narrative, ongoing Phala campaign (e.g., Why are we doing it?
-Who are we targeting?
-How can I help?); Ask questions if needed.
-      - Demonstrate progress and increase value by consistently delivering high-quality work, and showing measurable improvements in your areas of responsibilities; Support Phala's success and also advance your own professional growth and credibility in the Web3 space.

-2. Community Management (CM):
+1. Community Management (CM):
-   - Online Community Moderation: Closely monitor Phala’s online community channels to ensure adherence to community guidelines and foster a respectful and positive environment; Install necessary bots based on the needs of the community; Address and resolve conflicts or issues that arise within the community swiftly and diplomatically.
-   - Translation: Phala Network has a global audience with community members who speak different languages.
-Translating documents ensures that non-English speaking members can access, understand, and engage with Phala.

-3. Marketing (MK):
-   - Compile Marketing resources: Look for active Web3 communities including social media groups, online forums, media outlets, etc.
-   - Outreach Based on the List: Prioritize and segment the list.
-Develop a tailored outreach strategy for each list segment.
-Consistent follow-up is key in outreach.
-   - Engage and Interact: Co-host or co-market events.
-Establish success metrics.
-   - Evaluate and Report: Analyze data and adapt strategy.
-Regularly report to Regional Leaders.
+   - Online Community Moderation: Monitor and manage Phala’s online community platforms (e.g., Discord, Telegram, Twitter, Reddit, etc.) to ensure conversations remain respectful, inclusive, and aligned with community guidelines.
+Install and configure moderation bots or tools as necessary to streamline community management and automate repetitive tasks.
+Actively address and resolve conflicts, misinformation, or inappropriate behavior in a timely and diplomatic manner, helping to maintain a safe and welcoming space for all members.
+   - Translation and Localization: Support the growth of Phala’s global community by translating official announcements, technical documents, blog posts, and other content into local languages.
+Ensure translations are accurate and culturally sensitive, allowing non-English speaking members to access, understand, and participate in the ecosystem more effectively.
+Collaborate with other Ambassadors or regional teams to ensure consistency and coverage across key regions.

-4. Content Creation (CC):
+2. Content Creation (CC):
-   - Develop and share engaging content, including blog posts, newsletters, social media updates, videos, and tutorials to keep the community informed and engaged; Collaborate with the marketing team to align content strategies and promote relevant updates.
+   - Informative and Engaging Content: Create a variety of content formats such as blog posts, newsletters, Twitter threads, social media updates, educational videos, and technical tutorials.
+The aim is to inform and engage the community while promoting Phala’s mission, progress, and ecosystem news.
+Work closely with the marketing team to align content with broader campaigns and ensure messaging is consistent and impactful.
-   - Produce illustrations, AI art, graphics, animations and other forms of visual art for various platforms such as social media, marketing materials and events; Create original artwork which is consistent with Phala’s brand guidelines and overall visual identity.
+   - Visual and Multimedia Production: Design and produce high-quality visual content including original illustrations, AI-generated art, infographics, animations, short-form videos, and other multimedia assets.
+These should align with Phala’s branding guidelines and help convey complex ideas in an accessible and visually appealing manner.
+Your creative work may be used across social media, event presentations, product launches, and marketing campaigns.

-5. Business Development (BD):
+3. Business Development (BD):
-   - Plan & Organize Phala Online Events: Design and plan online events such as virtual meetups, workshops, AMAs, etc.; Promote events through social media, newsletters, etc.; Host and moderate online events, ensuring a professional and engaging experience for attendees.
-   - Plan & Organize Phala Offline Events: Organize offline events such as meetups, networking sessions, university meetups, community gatherings, etc. Promote events independently or/and with the Phala team; Manage on-site logistics and ensure a welcome and inclusive atmosphere at all events; Collect leads and analyze feedback from event participants to measure success.
-   - Attend blockchain events and collect project leads.
-   - Partner Outreach and Relationship Building: identify, develop and maintain strong, long-term relationships with potential Phala partners to foster collaboration and mutual growth.
+   - Lead Generation and Pipeline Building: Identify potential partners and project opportunities that align with Phala’s vision.
+Build and maintain a structured pipeline to track and qualify project leads, using scoring techniques or predefined metrics to evaluate quality and strategic fit.
+   - Outreach and Relationship Management: Proactively reach out to potential collaborators, projects, and organizations to explore partnership opportunities.
+Establish and nurture strong, long-term relationships that support Phala’s growth and ecosystem expansion.
+Maintain regular communication and report potential partnership progress to the Business Development team.
-   - Work closely with Phala’s Business Development team to identify the target market, use scoring techniques to assess the quality of each lead; Build pipelines for potential project leads and define clear stages in the pipeline and move leads through these stages systematically; Ensure a seamless handoff of qualified leads to the appropriate internal teams for further engagement.
+   - Collaboration with BD Team: Work hand-in-hand with Phala’s Business Development team to define strategic goals, share lead insights, and ensure a seamless handoff of qualified leads.
+Act as a bridge between external stakeholders and internal teams, helping to facilitate effective engagement and deal progression.

-6. Tech Assistance (TA):
-   - Work closely with Phala’s DevRel team to develop use cases of Phala’s AI Agent Contract.
-   - Help integrate Phala’s Agent Wars on some other platforms such as Frame on Farcaster.
-   - Perform others tasks assigned

-7. Others:
+4. Others:
-   - Serve as Regional Team Leaders.
-   - Make other outstanding contributions to Phala Network throughout the evaluation month.
+   - Regional Leadership: Serve as a Regional Team Leader by coordinating activities in your specific region.
+This includes mentoring local Ambassadors, organizing regional events (both online and offline), and acting as the main point of contact for your area.
+   - Exceptional Contributions: Go beyond assigned duties by contributing in unique and impactful ways—such as organizing community initiatives, hackathons, AMAs, or acting as a spokesperson for Phala in conferences and online forums.
+These efforts will be recognized and factored into your monthly performance evaluations.

 ## How the Ambassador Program works:

-1. Understand the Token Allocation (of the $PHA token pool) for each department:
+1. Understand the Token Allocation (of the $PHA token pool) for each department :
-   - Basic Responsibilities (10%)
-   - Community Management (25%)
+   - Community Management (35%)
-   - Marketing (20%)
-   - Content Creation (20%)
+   - Content Creation (40%)
-   - Business Development (10%)
+   - Business Development (20%)
-   - Tech Assistance (10%)
    - Others (5%)
    - Additional Promotional Bonus (outside of the token pool)
      - Head Ambs: 4000 $PHA/month
      - Senior Ambs: 2000 $PHA/month

 2. Choose Your Tasks:
-   - Ambassadors will have to choose at least two and can choose up to three departments, out of the five departments (CM, MK, CC, BD & Tech), to work on each month.
+   - Ambassadors will have to choose at least two and can choose up to three departments, out of the five departments (CM, CC & BD), to work on each month.
    - There is a total of 40 points per month per department - 20 points for the efforts and 20 points for the results.
    - Ambassadors will be able to seek support from their regional team leaders while executing the tasks.